carlisson/nh1/doc/nh1.md

 * **0**: If successful.
 * **1**: If an empty string passed.

-## Internal functions

-Print only if NH1 is in verbose mode

 ### _1verb

 Print only if NH1 is in verbose mode